Structure-adaptive manifold estimation: Theoretical Properties of SAME

 \end{Th}

-\begin{Rem} For manifold reconstruction, one can also use a different technique, based on Theorem 4.1 from \cite{al18} and tangential Delaunay complexes. \end{Rem}
+\begin{Rem} For manifold reconstruction, one can also use a different technique, based on \citep[Theorem 4.1]{al18} and tangential Delaunay complexes.
+We emphasize that the manifold estimate $\widehat\M$, used in Theorem \ref{th2}, is not a manifold itself but a union of $d$-dimensional discs. \end{Rem}

-Let us elaborate on the result of Theorem 2.
-First, let us discuss the case of bounded non-orthogonal noise, i.e. the situation when \eqref{a3''} holds.
-A reader can note that in the case of large \( b \) the maximal admissible magnitude \( M \) is much smaller than in the case of almost perpendicular noise.
-Nevertheless, the result of Theorem \ref{th2} shows that the result of Theorem 2.7 in \cite{al18} can be improved if one additionally assumes that the log-density \( \log p(x) \) is Lipschitz.
-In \cite{al18}, the authors prove the following upper bound on the Hausdorff distance using the tangential Delaunay complex (TDC):
+Let us elaborate on the result of Theorem \ref{th2}.
+First, let us discuss the case of bounded non-orthogonal noise, that is, the situation when \eqref{a3''} holds.
+The model with bounded noise was considered in \citep{al18}, where the authors assumed that $\M^*$ satisfies \eqref{a1} and the density of $X$ fulfils